 Anne with her family.
 Photo courtesy of Anne Ang

 It has now been five years since Anne’s operation.
-Five years of taking the oral medications meant to help prevent a relapse.
+Five years of taking oral medications meant to help prevent a relapse.
 Five years of waiting and hoping that the cancer will not come back.

 While she is thankful to now have crossed that five years remission period, Anne knows that the road ahead may not necessarily be trouble-free.
-However she is overwhelmingly thankful that she is not alone in this journey.
+However, she is overwhelmingly thankful that she is not alone in this journey.

 Her husband, who stayed close by her side throughout the intense roller coaster ride of her cancer diagnosis and treatment, continues to be a huge pillar of support to Anne.